JasonElting/wsu-team-projects/README.md

 About page for the project.

 ### API:
 The application is based upon a REST API with data being passed in via HTTP GET and POST requests.
-Data is passed in using using the HTTP form format (application/x-www-urlencoded) and is retrieved using `request.form['tag_id']` from within the Flask application.
+Data is passed in using using the HTTP form format (application/x-www-urlencoded) and is retrieved using `request.form['element_index']` from within the Flask application.

 <pre>
 +___________________________________________________________________________________+________+____________________________________________________________________________________________+